roachhd/lanyon/web101/a1/submission/index.md

 **Question 3.**
-**What is the relationship between Internet and the world wide web?**
+**What is the relationship between The Internet and the world wide web?**

-   The words "Internet", "Net" and "Web" are commonly used interchangeably.
-However, they are different.
-The Internet is the large physical infrastructure, and the Web is a works within the infrastructure.
-The Internet is a massive hardware combination of millions of personal, business, and organisational computers, all connected like roads and highways.
+   The words "Internet", "Net" and "Web" are commonly used interchangeably, however, they are different.
+The Internet is the large physical infrastructure, and the Web works within the infrastructure.
+The Internet is a massive hardware combination of millions of personal, business, and organisational computers, all connected.
 The World Wide Web is a massive collection of digital pages in the form HTML documents.
 The Web is viewed by using a web browser.

-   Today, the Internet has grown to a massive size with of millions of devices all connected by cables and by wireless signals.
-We use the Internet on personal computer, mobile phones, gaming machines, televisions and even fridges (*link to LG or windows fridge)
+   Today, the Internet has grown to a massive size with of millions of devices connected by cables and by wireless signals.
+We use The Internet on personal computer, mobile phones, gaming machines, televisions and even fridges.

 ---